Careers360 Logo

 AB = BC = AD, AC = BD

-Hence, ABCD is square
+Hence, ABCD is a square.

-The diagonals cut each other at mid-point, which is the equidistance from all four corners of square.
+The diagonals cut each other at mid-point, which is the equidistance from all four corners of the square.

 (x1, y1) =(3, 5) (x2, y2) = (11, 5)